APogue/APogue.github.io/_posts/posts/2024-08-16-Campus-safety-problems.md

 - The Jewish community has a history of actively engaging with the university

-	- [Jewish community](https://scholarworks.brandeis.edu/esploro/outputs/report/9924131723201921#file-2) is the 2nd largest in the united states
+	- [Jewish community](https://scholarworks.brandeis.edu/esploro/outputs/report/9924131723201921#file-2) is the 2nd largest in the United States

 	- They have broad access to campus, policy is strict but not enforced (bring this up when evidence is presented)